mattdavis90/overview-hover/README.md

-# Gnome Shell Extension - Overview Hover
+# Overview Hover - Gnome Shell Extension

+An extension that aims to simulate the MacOS Mission Control experience.

+Main Features

-Allows you to hover over a window in Gnome Shell's overview mode to make it active.
-When you leave overview mode the hovered window will now be your foxus.
+* Hover a window preview in Gnome Shell's overview to bring that window into focus

-The extension was inspired by MacOS; I use MacOS at work and missed this feature on Gnome Shell on my home laptop/PC.
+* Window focus won't change until you move your mouse
+* Window focus will revert if your mouse leaves a preview
+* Window focus doesn't change until you begin leaving overview

+I've tried to model the behaviour to be as close to Mission Control as possible.
+If you find any weird edge cases or things don't work how you expect then please open an issue, or a PR.